 Artist Clare Twomey transforms Tate Exchange into a factory making everyday objects from clay to explore ideas around the concept of production.

-In week one, a 30-metre production line, forty factory staff, eight tonnes of clay, a wall of drying racks, and over 2,000 fired clay objects will occupy the floor of Tate Exchange.
+A 30-metre production line, forty factory staff, eight tonnes of clay, a wall of drying racks, and over 2,000 fired clay objects will occupy the floor of Tate Exchange.
 You can clock in, join the production line and learn the skills of working with clay.
 You will be able to exchange what you make for another person’s tea pot, jug or flower from the factory.

-In week two the production line stops, the workers have left and you will enter a factory soundscape.
+The production line stops, the workers have left and you will enter a factory soundscape.
 The now redundant factory becomes a space for questions.
 Talks from industry specialists, researchers and makers will explore how communities are built by collective labour, look at where the industrial processes of our past are informing our future and consider what we will need from factories in years to come.

 Cards placed throughout the factory floor invite you to think about raw materials, how knowledge is acquired and shared, where transformation takes place and the different systems of value we apply to material culture and human relationships.
 Leave your thoughts and share where production exists for you in exchange for an object made in the factory.